 John Butlers Papi Chulo is a beautifully composed, directed and performed character study of loneliness and isolation in a city that never sleeps.
 Proving that friendship and support can take many forms, crossing socio-economic and cultural boundaries.

 Sean (Matt Bomer) is a TV weatherman for a local news channel in L.A, who is struggling emotionally due to a recent relationship ending.
 After an emotional breakdown on live TV, Sean is placed on gardening leave where his loneliness and segregation continues to grow.
-Deciding to paint a small area of decking left through the removal of a symbolic tree.
-Sean hires a local tradesman Ernesto (Alejandro Patino) from outside his local hardware store to complete the job.
+Deciding to paint a small area of decking left through the removal of a symbolic tree at his home.
+Sean hires a local tradesman Ernesto (Alejandro Patiño) from outside the local hardware store to complete the job.
 Speaking little English Ernesto and Sean slowly develop a beautifully humorous and touching friendship of convenience.
 Ernesto helping alleviate Seans loneliness while both men slowly build understanding of each others lives, challenges and needs.

 At its heart Papi Chulo is a buddy film, but in its soul it’s a multi layered character study of a gay man on the edge of an emotional breakdown.
 With Sean finding his own recovery through the company of a man culturally and emotionally different to himself.
 There is much to praise in the films effortless and nuanced interface between cultural divides in masculinity, friendship and belonging.
 Wrapped into a city where life can jump from energetic interaction to isolation and loneliness.